 - trying role-play or foreplay to increase arousal

 Ensuring good quality sleep may help reduce the chance of erectile dysfunction and improve sexual function.
+People can

 - changes in testosterone production, causing a reduction in sex drive or desire

 Managing and reducing stress may help improve erectile function.
 A person may find that the following can help: